 - 2 strips of lemon zest

-- 1 nutmeg
+- 1 pinch nutmeg

-Preheat the oven to 300 F/150 C Gas Mark 2
+Preheat the oven to 300 F/150 C.

-Lightly butter a 1.25-litre ovenproof pudding dish.
+Lightly butter a 1.25-liter ovenproof pudding dish or an 8-inch square baking dish.

-Place the milk and cream into a saucepan.
+Combine the milk and cream in a saucepan.
 Scrape the seeds from the vanilla pod using the back of a knife.
-Add the seeds to the pan stir then finally add the vanilla pod.
-Heat the milk and cream through very gently and do not boil.
-Once the milk is warmed through, remove from the heat and leave to infuse for 5 minutes.
-Remove the vanilla pod***
+Add the seeds to the pan and stir to disperse them.
+Drop in the vanilla pod.
+Heat the milk and cream through very gently; do not let it boil.